houstonhaynes/AD4SDocs/02 Rusts Journey Beyond Memory Safety.md

 Since its introduction in 2010, Rust has fundamentally changed the landscape of systems programming.
 By combining memory safety without garbage collection, fearless concurrency, and zero-cost abstractions, Rust has pioneered a path that many thought impossible: making systems programming both safe and performant simultaneously.
 Its ownership system with borrowing and lifetimes has eliminated entire categories of bugs that have plagued C and C++ codebases for decades.

 Despite these revolutionary advances, Rust's relationship with antifragile design principles remains complex.
-While the language excels at preventing specific forms of fragility (memory corruption, data races), it introduces other rigidities that can impede its ability to gain from disorder and volatility—the hallmark of truly antifragile systems.
+While the language excels at preventing specific forms of fragility (memory corruption, data races), it introduces other rigidities that can impede its ability to gain from disorder and volatility, the hallmark of truly antifragile systems.

 This article examines Rust through the lens of Antifragile Design for Systems (AD4S), identifying both its strengths and limitations while proposing evolutionary paths that could enhance Rust's antifragility without compromising its core safety guarantees.